 So What’s the Best Tasting Part of Lobster?

-For some lobster lovers, the tail meat is the best part of the lobster, but others really enjoy pulling the meat out of the claws and savoring the legs.
-If you are hungry and can’t wait, there is substantially more meat in the tail and it is easier to push out with a fork.
-Customers may favor the claws for the sweeter and tender meat, and there are two to devour.
+For some, the lobster tail meat is the best part of the lobster, but others really enjoy pulling the meat out of the claws and savoring the legs.
+If you are hungry and can’t wait, there is substantially more meat in a lobster tail, and it is easier to push out with a fork.
+Customers may favor lobster claws for the sweeter and tender meat, and there are two to devour.
 Perhaps you eat other parts of the lobster that others never taste: the body, legs, or tail flipper.
 The tail and claws are easy to eat, but don’t forget the knuckle meat within the shell between the claw and the body of the lobster.

 When lobsters flap their tails and move around in the water, the twisting movements tend to make the tail meat more fibrous than the claw.
 The claw muscles, which are used less, are softer.
 The crusher claw, the larger of the two, which a lobster uses for crushing, is tougher than the pincher claw that pulls underwater prey apart.
 Since claws can be puny in terms of meat, most people rely on the tail meat to satisfy their appetites.
 Others enjoy the inside body of the lobster: the vein, intestine, roe (or eggs).
 If you do consume these parts, it is recommended to wash them out.